jacob-ai-bot/jacob/README.md

-# otto-mvp
+# jacob-mvp

-MVP version of the Otto codebase
+MVP version of the JACoB codebase

 # Architectural Plan